rajeevphysics/Obsidian-MathMatter/README.md

 📚 View the full interactive site: [The Math & Matter Website](https://mathandmatter.com)

 ## Whats in This Repo
-This repo includes:
-- Latex images & Drawings
-- My Plugins & Configs
-> 🚫 Note: The acutal notes and file structure are closed sourced.

-## 💻 For Obsidian Users
-If you want to use this vault:

-- Clone or download the repo
-- Open it as a vault in Obsidian
-- (Optional) Enable plugins & layout via .obsidian/ folder

-## 💡 Why This Vault Exists
-I built this to help study and teach physics/math concepts, with strucutre and clarity.

-This verison is public so others can view the progress of this project.
+This repo is mostly meant for updating & creating new concept notes for the main website
+> 🚫 Note: For learning purposes use the website.

 ## ☕ Support or Contribute
 If you found this repo or site helpful: